Sheyk/auto-translate/README.md

 - **Consistent Function Name**: Always use `t()` as your translation function name across your project
 - **Meaningful Keys**: Use descriptive text as keys (e.g., `t('Welcome message')` instead of `t('msg1')`)
 - **Review Translations**: Always review AI-generated translations for accuracy
-- **Incremental Updates**: Auto-translate only adds missing translations, preserving your manual edits
+- **Incremental Updates**: Auto-translatr only adds missing translations, preserving your manual edits

 ## ⚙️ Configuration

-### Settings File: `auto-translate.settings.json`
+### Settings File: `auto-translatr.settings.json`

 The tool uses a settings file to configure its behavior.
 On first run, it will create this file and prompt you about language preferences.